ocaml-sf/learn-ocaml/docs/tutorials/step-5.md

-# Step 5: Other ways to test the student code
+# Step 5: More test functions

-## More test functions

 The functions `Test_lib.test_function_<nb args>_against_solution` are not the only test functions.
-There are actually 3 groups in total:
+There are actually 3 groups:

 * `test_function_<nb_args>_againt_solution`: the usual.
 Test the student code againt a given solution written in the `solution.ml` file.